domsalisbury/domsalisbury.github.io/_posts/2021-02-23-healthhistory.md

   - health
 classes: wide
 ---
 I became ill in spring 2012 with a nondescript viral illness.
-This occurred at a time of heightened stress and I believe the combination triggered the illness(es) I am living with today.
+This occurred at a time of heightened stress and I believe the combination triggered ME/CFS.
 I was erroneously prescribed an antibiotic — most likely penicillin or amoxicillin — for what was probably a viral illness, and I feel this may have played a role in me developing a long-term illness.

 For several years I was mostly mildly fatigued and had some mild muscle pain.
 But I knew something more sinister had occurred as I had onset of tinnitus in my left ear just a couple of weeks after first starting to feel ill, along with several other minor but unexplained symptoms.